JohnAD/nullable/README.rst

 In general spoken language, "nothing" and "null" have similar meanings.
 But, in this library they have very specific and explicitly different meanings:

-    | Nothing is a non-value or a value that DOES NOT EXIST or SHOULD NOT EXIST.
+    | Nothing is a non-value.
+It is a value that DOES NOT EXIST or SHOULD NOT EXIST.

 But, the meaning of ``null`` is based on the ANSI SQL meaning of the word: